matthouk/04-Stu_Group_Case_Study/README.md

 # JP Morgan Coin
 ## A Small Case Study
+### A small case study based off of questions provided and some answers
 ![JPMCoin](JPMcoin.png)

 **What is the background of your company?
 What do they do?
 Who are their competitors?**